gvdhoven/node-red-contrib-slide/README.md

  - Saves the 'open' offset (this should be near the 0.0 range)
  - Restores the curtain to the approximate position it was while calibration was initiated.

-This offset is then used on subsequent calls on the `slide-set-calibrated-position` node, to more precisely determine the curtain position and to see if an actual call to the motor is even needed.
+This offset is then used on subsequent calls on the `slide-set-position` node, to more precisely determine the curtain position and to see if an actual call to the motor is even needed.
+You can also set the 'open' and 'close' offset yourself if you have for example a curtain that you want to limit the open position at 10% (in case you have a blind wall or something).

-For example;

- - If the open offset is actually `0.09` and the closed offset `0.87` (just as an example) setting the curtain to `50%` would mean that the curtain should move to position: `0.09 + (0.5 * (0.87 - 0.09)) = 0.48` (which is exactly halfway between `0.09` and `0.87`).
- - If the open offset is actually `0.09` and the curtain is already at `0.09`; no `setPosition` command will be issued if you want to open the curtain; meaning you shouldn't hear the motor wirring.
- - If the close offset is actually `0.87` and the curtain is already at `0.87`; no `setPosition` command will be issued if you want to close the curtain; meaning you shouldn't hear the motor wirring.

 A full run of the calibration procedure can be seen on my Twitter timeline: